vefalun/Protect-your-face/README.md

 We provide a detailed implementation method here.
 By following the steps below, you can run this algorithm directly even on the CPU of your own computer and maintain real-time performance.
 It should be noted that we provide pre-trained models that can be run directly, but in order to ensure the accuracy of the algorithm, we still recommend that you capture your own videos and train.

 ## Demo
 You can directly use our trained model for testing, but limited by the blogger's special dataset (only contains my own photos, fixed camera background), the accuracy may be terrible.
+Download pretrained model from [https://pan.baidu.com/s/19npZHlu-xRA4WnEVX64BJA](https://pan.baidu.com/s/19npZHlu-xRA4WnEVX64BJA) (m57b) and put it in './save_model'.
 Run the following code to test the pretrained model:
 ```
 python main.py
 ```